 This is our index of Atikamekw folktales and traditional stories that can be read online.

 We have organized our Native American folktales section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to

 each other.
 In particular, though these legends come from the Atikamekw tribe, the traditional stories of

 Enjoy the stories!
-If you would like to recommend a Atikamekw story for this page or think one of the ones on here
+If you would like to recommend an Atikamekw story for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Atikamekw mythology.